JereKuusela/valheim-infinity_hammer/publish/README.md

 On servers, above features are disabled without cheat access (except Auto rotate and Select range).

 # Changelog

+- v1.1.0:
+	- Size is no longer shown for objects that don't support changing it.
+	- Slightly better support when selecting pieces from the build window.
+	- Creator is now properly set for copied objects (unless "No Creator" is on).
+	- Auto rotate setting renamed to Copy rotation.

 - v1.0.0:
 	- Initial release